 Something you think about?

-Um, because the realities are that, you know, as a black man, you know, Barack can get shot going to the gas station.
+I don't lose sleep over it because the realities are that, you know, as a black man, you know, Barack can get shot going to the gas station.

-We we just weren't right raised that way.
+We just weren't raised that way.

-Get me started on how you were raised.
+Don't get me started on how you were raised.

-Jeremiah Wright, anybody.
+Jeremiah Wright, anybody?

-Kyle Ann Schiver writing about this in National Review online today.
+Kylan Scheiver writing about this in National Review online today.

-They think there's water a foot, eight inches to a foot below the surface where the thing landed because there are cracks in the surface that replicate cracks at our polar regions here at land in the North Pole region of Mars, and that indicates expanding and contracting of the surface based on frozen ice below expanding and then as it melts, uh, it contracts, and they're desperately looking for signs that there was life there, and that there might be some subterranean life.
+They think there's water a foot, eight inches to a foot below the surface where the thing landed because there are cracks in the surface that replicate cracks at our polar regions here.

 Who knows?